sidhant/ESP8266SmartthingsRFSwitch/README.md

 2. `esp8266_rcSwitch.groovy` is the custom device handler on Smartthings.
 Once installed, add a new device from dev web UI and select `ESP8266 - RCSwitch` as the device handler type.
 Complete setup of device on your phone.
 3. `http://<esp_ip_address>/learn` to sniff RF codes
 4. `http://<esp_ip_address>/switch?code=<code>` to manually send a RF code
 5. `websocketClient.html` is minified and copied as a String variable in `WebsocketRC.ino`.
-This static page is served when one visit the RF learning page.
+This static page is served when one visits the RF learning page.

 ### Pin Mapping
 ```